Peter Peel (soccer coach): U.S. Soccer

 A year later, he was elected as the president of the United States Football Association.
 At the time, the term of office was limited to one year.
 Peel was re-elected in 1918 for a second term.
 Peel was elected for a third time in 1923, narrowly defeating Thomas Cahill.
 In one of the more odd incidents in U.S. soccer administrative history, Peel terminated Cahill, who was the association’s first vice president, accusing Cahill of attacking him with a knife.
-According to Cahill, he was using a knife to peel a plug of tobacco when Peel became aggressive towards him.
+According to Cahill, he was using a knife to peel a plug of tobacco when Peel became aggressive toward him.
 During this term in office, Peel oversaw the entry of the first official U.S. team to enter the Olympics.
 In 1924, Peel chose not to stand for re-election and declared bankruptcy soon after.
 However, he remained active in soccer affairs, primarily in Chicago, but also to a limited extent on the national level until his death in Chicago.